deathnmind/homelab/terraform/proxmox/README.md

 # Proxmox terraform examples

 - Using the `count` to create multiple VMs works - except its too fast and there is often a resource lock conflict.
-Its better to define the VMs one by one in a one file.
+Its better to define the VMs one by one in  one file.
 - Rename either `count_main.tf` or `multiple_man.tf` to `main.tf` to use it.
 - Enter the variables for the proxmox server into `credentials.auto.tfvars`
 - The permission for the role on proxmox need to be: